 People are showing up for online worship in unexpected ways

-“Wow!” they’ve told Schade, who was interviewed by the Rev. Dr. Karoline Lewis of Luther Seminary in St. Paul, Minnesota, Tuesday as part of the Festival of Homiletics, being held online this year.
+“Wow!” they’ve told Schade, who was interviewed by the Rev. Dr. Karoline Lewis of Luther Seminary in St. Paul, Minnesota, as part of the Festival of Homiletics, held online.
 “They tell me, ‘I am getting some time now to do a little more reflecting.
 We’re doing Bible study online and conducting church business differently.”

 And because their services are online, “They find people who aren’t members are listening to their sermons,” she said.
 “A student told me she has to rethink her preaching because it’s not just the congregation she knows.”
 A friend from high school was viewing her service each week.

 “This is an opportunity for evangelism.
 It’s a way to reach people we never reached before,” Schade said.
 “I tell them, ‘Imagine someone who has never been to church before.
 How do you say what you are going to say to that person?
 That’s not hypothetical anymore.’”

 It’s time for preachers either to build bridges or prepare bridges to include people who have a negative impression of the church or have been harmed by the church, Schade said.

 “I’ve worked with secular environmentalists,” Schade said.
 “Many feel people of faith don’t care about science or environmental issues.
 They think that we think that Big Daddy in the Sky will take care of it and we will be fine.”

 “When we know others are listening to our sermons, this is an opportunity to address issues of public concern in a theological and biblical way that says, ‘The church is addressing this.’”